 Variability

-Understanding genetic variability among wheat genotypes is fundamental for effective breeding programs.
-The success of future wheat improvement efforts depends on the availability of genetic variability to enhance productivity and sustainability.
-Developing cultivars with a diverse genetic base is crucial to mitigating the adverse effects of heat stress, which significantly impacts yield-related traits.

-The estimates of mean, range, phenotypic coefficient of variation (PCV), genotypic coefficient of variation (GCV), and other variability parameters for different sowing conditions across two seasons are presented in Tables 1 to 6.
+The estimates of mean, range, phenotypic coefficient of variation (PCV), genotypic coefficient of variation (GCV), and other variability parameters for each sowing date in each season are presented in Tables (1) to Table (6).
 A wide range of values was observed for all characters, indicating substantial genetic variability.
 The PCV values were consistently higher than the corresponding GCV values for all traits, suggesting the influence of environmental factors.

-For rabi season 2021-22, Under normal sowing conditions (S1), the highest GCV values were observed for canopy temperature depression (35.54%), photosynthetic rate (25.25%), reducing sugar at post-anthesis (28.92%), and non-reducing sugar at post-anthesis (31.03%).
-Under heat stress conditions (S2 and S3), higher estimates of GCV were recorded for canopy temperature depression (70.86% in S2, 72.20% in S3), photosynthetic rate (33.13% in S2, 32.77% in S3), and fructan content at pre- and post-anthesis stages (25.34% and 28.18% in S2, 28.45% and 21.19% in S3, respectively).
+For Rabi season 2021-22, Under normal sowing conditions (1st sowing date), the highest GCV values were observed for canopy temperature depression (35.54%), photosynthetic rate (25.25%), reducing sugar at post-anthesis (28.92%), and non-reducing sugar at post-anthesis (31.03%).
+Under heat stress conditions ( 1st and 2nd sowing date)), highest estimates of GCV were recorded for canopy temperature depression (70.86% and 72.20%), photosynthetic rate (33.13% and 32.77%), and fructan content at pre- and post-anthesis stages (25.34% & 28.18% and 28.45% & 21.19), respectively.

-For rabi season 2022-23, similar trend was observed in the second season, where high GCV values were recorded for canopy temperature depression (53.40% in S1, 69.56% in S2, 73.28% in S3), photosynthetic rate (24.25% in S1, 33.17% in S2, 32.50% in S3), and fructan content at pre- and post-anthesis stages (16.27% and 19.56% in S1, 21.93% and 29.72% in S2, 25.83% and 20.39% in S3).
+For Rabi season 2022-23, similar trend was observed in the second season, where high GCV values were recorded in the 1st, 2nd, and 3rd sowing date for canopy temperature depression (53.40%, 69.56%, 73.28%), photosynthetic rate (24.25%, 33.17%, 32.50%), and fructan content at pre- and post-anthesis stages (16.27% &19.56%, 21.93% & 29.72%,, 25.83% & 20.39%, respectively.

 The high estimates of PCV and GCV for these traits indicate sufficient genetic variability, suggesting that selection can effectively improve these traits.
 The presence of considerable variability among genotypes suggests the feasibility of breeding for heat tolerance by targeting traits such as canopy temperature depression, fructan content, and sugar metabolism under stress conditions.
-These findings align with those reported by Das et al. (2024)[14]. and Parveen et al. (2021)[15] who observed high variability in wheat genotypes for similar traits.
+These findings are in align with those reported by Das et al. (2024)[14] and Parveen et al. (2021)[15] who observed high variability in wheat genotypes for similar traits.

 Heritability and Expected Genetic Advance